Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/tests/e2e/readme.md

 - Set the environment variable `DEVELOPER_MODE=true`
 - Run `npm run test:e2e:jest` to run the tests.
 Save the Admin Key and Secret (as specified in [.env.example](./setup/.env.example)) to be able to run the tests without cleaning the environment
-- When done, run: `npm run test:e2e:dev:exit` to clean the environment
+- When done, run: `npm run test:e2e:dev:exit` or execute the `exit-dev-containers.ps1` script to clean the environment

 ## Troubleshooting